uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

 }
 ```
 - Don’t Use HOCs Inside the render Method
   - React’s diffing algorithm (called reconciliation) uses component identity to determine whether it should update the existing subtree or throw it away and mount a new one.
   - If the component returned from `render` is identical (===) to the component from the previous render, React recursively updates the subtree by diffing it with the new one.
   - If they’re not equal, the previous subtree is unmounted completely.
   - It matters for HOCs because it means you can’t apply a HOC to a component within the render method of a component
   - The problem here isn’t just about performance — remounting a component causes the state of that component and all of its children to be lost.
-- Instead, apply HOCs outside the component definition so that the resulting component is created only once.
+- Instead, **apply HOCs outside the component definition** so that the resulting component is created only once.
   - Then, its identity will be consistent across renders.
 This is usually what you want, anyway.
   - In those rare cases where you need to apply a HOC dynamically, you can also do it inside a component’s lifecycle methods or its constructor.
 - When you apply a HOC to a component, though, the original component is wrapped with a container component.
   - That means the new component does not have any of the static methods of the original component.
   - To solve this, you could copy the methods onto the container before returning it manually
+  - You can use `hoist-non-react-statics` to automatically copy all non-React static methods
   - Another possible solution is to export the static method separately from the component itself
 - If you add a ref to an element whose component is the result of a HOC, the ref refers to an instance of the outermost container component, not the wrapped component.
   - The solution for this problem is to use the `React.forwardRef`